ibm-cloud-docs/openwhisk/openwhisk_actions.md

 action invocations using the REST interface, see [Using REST APIs with OpenWhisk](openwhisk_rest_api.md#actions).
 {: tip}

-### Save action code
+### Save Action code

 Code associated with an existing action is fetched and saved locally.
-Saving is performed on all actions except sequences and docker actions.
+Saving is performed on all Actions except sequences and docker Actions.
 When saving action code to a file, the code is saved in the current working directory, and the saved file path is displayed.

 1. Save action code to a filename that corresponds with an existing action name.
 A file extension that corresponds to the action kind is used, or an extension of type `.zip` will be used for action code that is a zip file.
   ```